 The Open Call will open from September 2021 to January 2023.
 Applicants will be able to apply anytime during this period.
 Any submitted proposal will be evaluated in the nearest cut-off dates (deadline: 17:00 CET / CEST).

 |1st cut-off||28 January 2022|

-The Call is open for Small and Medium-sized Enterprises (SMEs) & start-ups
+The Call is open for Small and Medium-sized Enterprises (SMEs), start-ups and/or large enterprises:

 - from all activities fields addressing above mentioned application areas;

 Please note that the main factors determining the type of the company are staff headcount and, either, turnover or balance sheet total (see the COMMISSION RECOMMENDATION of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises).
 If you are still not sure, please check the User Guide to the SME Definition.
 Please also note that the check of the type of company will be complete if your application is selected for funding.